r4victor/tenthousandmeters/content/blog/python_bts_11.md

 A `FileFinder` instance searches for modules in the directory specified by the path entry.
 A path entry can either be an absolute path or a relative path.
 In the latter case, it's resolved with respect to the current working directory.

-The `find_spec()` method of `FileFinder` takes an absolute module name but needs only the portion after the last dot since the package portion was already used to determine the directory to search in.
-So it extracts this portion:
+The `find_spec()` method of `FileFinder` takes an absolute module name but needs only the "tail" portion after the last dot since the package portion was already used to determine the directory to search in.
+It extracts the "tail" like this:

 ```python
 modname_tail = modname.rpartition('.')[2]